eu-digital-identity-wallet/eudi-lib-android-wallet-core/transfer-manager/README.md

             val verifierName = processedRequest.trustMetadata?.displayName
             val verifierIsTrusted = processedRequest.trustMetadata != null

-            // Walk the presentment tree to surface candidate matches.
-In ISO 18013-5
-            // the tree is effectively flat: one option and one member per credential set. val matches = processedRequest.presentmentData
-                .credentialSets
-                .flatMap { set -> set.options.flatMap { o -> o.members.flatMap { m -> m.matches } } }

-            // Build the user's confirmed selection — here we disclose everything matched.
+            // Take the ready-to-use selection — it already gathers every match the
-            // For selective (per-claim) disclosure, see the "Receiving a request" section. val selection = CredentialPresentmentSelection(matches = listOf(matches.first()))
+            // wallet holds for the request.
+For selective (per-claim) disclosure, see
+            // the "Building the disclosure selection" section. val selection = processedRequest.presentmentSelections.single()

             // Generate and send the response.
             val response = processedRequest.generateResponse(selection, emptyMap())